Here's to Life!

-Here's to Life! is a Canadian comedy-drama film by Arne Olsen, released in 2000.
+Here's to Life! is a 2000 Canadian comedy-drama film written and directed by Arne Olsen.

 Plot

 The film stars Eric McCormack as Owen Rinard, an uptight retirement home administrator in Spokane, who is caught cheating on the company's taxes by a resident, and is blackmailed into taking Gus (James Whitmore), Nelly (Kim Hunter), and Duncan (Ossie Davis) on a trip to Victoria, British Columbia, so that each can experience a long-held dream: Gus wants to go salmon fishing in the Pacific Ocean; Nelly, a former music teacher, wants to attend the symphony; and Duncan, a retired boxer, wants to attend a highly anticipated prize fight in Vancouver.
 Owen himself, in turn, meets and connects romantically with Carley (Marya Delver), an employee in the hotel casino.

 Production

 The film's original working title was Old Hats.
 It was filmed in Victoria in the summer of 1999.

 The film's score was composed by Patric Caird.
 It also included several original songs by Michael Bublé, several years before he rose to international fame.